faragon/libsrt/README.md

 Status
 ---

 Beta.
-API still can change.
+API still can change: suggestions are welcome.

 "to do" list
 ---